Improving Customer Service Chatbots with Attention-based Transfer Learning: Background

 \section{Background}

 Chatbots are autonomous systems which aim to converse with a human user.
-Falling into two main categories, chatbots can either be open domain (general conversation) or closed domain (aiming to solve a specific task)\cite{lokman2018modern}.
+Falling into two main categories, chatbots can be either open domain (general conversation) or closed domain (aimed at solving a specific task)\cite{lokman2018modern}.
 Alan Turing's question, ``can machines think?", led to what we now know as the \textit{Imitation Game} or \textit{Turing Test}.
 This was the proposal that if, under specific conditions, a machine could mimic a human being, then the computer can be said to possess artificial intelligence\cite{turing1950computing}.
 Turing originally suggested the use of a teleprinter (specific conditions), but modern systems are tested online\cite{floridi2009turing}.

 Customer service chatbots aim to mimic a human being and to help solve customer queries and issues.
 For example, SuperAgent\cite{cui2017superagent} is a question-answering chatbot that can mine data from web pages and provide information e.g. answering ``does it come with the pen?" with ``yes it does".
 Deep learning is often leveraged for customer service chatbots in contemporary studies\cite{nuruzzaman2018survey}, such as LSTM sequence-to-sequence learning in \cite{xu2017new} which led to an improvement over information retrieval for social media-based services.
 Ranoliya et al.\cite{ranoliya2017chatbot} proposed a more classical XML-based approach for University-related queries, achieving impressive results for an automatic question-answering problem in educational support.
 Often, data received from customers is further analysed with sentiment analysis via either scoring and polarity\cite{feine2019measuring,tran2021exploring} or classification\cite{bird2019high,jia2021chinese}.
 In this study, the sequence of inputs and attention masking are considered, and so, although not explicitly scoring or classifying sentiment, valence data still exists within the dataset.